8mamo10/MRHC/README.md

 ```

 Then, access to http://[your host]/mrhc from browser.
-You're required to authenticate by Basic auth.
+You're required to authenticate by basic auth.
 Please enter in the following format.
 ```
 username: [vnc_host]:[vnc_port]